Long Prairie River State Water Trail

 History

-Before settlement by mostly European immigrants and pioneers, the tallgrass prairies and woodlands of the Long Prairie River watershed provided bountiful hunting and fishing to native tribes such as the Dakota and Ojibwa.
-Settlers began moving into the area in the 1860s, attracted by the river and its grassy valley for farming, and by large white pines for logging.
-Within a decade, Dakota and Ojibwa people had left the area, towns were springing up along the river, the prairie was being plowed into farm fields and commercial logging was clearing the forests.
+The tallgrass prairies and woodlands of the Long Prairie River watershed provided bountiful hunting and fishing to native tribes such as the Dakota and Ojibwa.
+Euro-American families began moving into the area in the 1860s, attracted by the river and its grassy valley for farming, and by large white pines for logging.
+Within a decade, towns were springing up along the river, the prairie was being plowed into farm fields and commercial logging was clearing the forests.
+The river was established as a state water trail in 2001.